EnzoBnl/enzobnl/pl.md

 # General
 ## Idiomatic coding
 A code snippet is said *idiomatic* if it uses its programming language the way the language is intended to be used.
 Programming using only idioms ensures you a certain level of :
-- **performance**: all the benchmarks are based on idiomatic ways to perform
+- **performance**: all the benchmarks are by default based on idiomatic ways to perform tasks using the language.
-- **readability** for the rest of the community, as the set of idioms represent a standard
+- **readability**: code appearance will be familiar to the rest of the community, as the set of idioms represent a standard.

 # Java
 ## Java 8: Interfaces